Authentic Foothill Gardens

 Best Time to visit:

-This little gem of a nursery was created by the Arroyo Secco Foundation to propagate plants for the restoration of the Devil’s Gate Dam area in 2014.
+“What will Sierra Madre look like in 2050?
+The answer depends, in a large part, on the landscaping choices we make right now.”
 It was opened to the public not long afterward.
 The small nursery, demonstration gardens, and public programing are mostly run by volunteers.

 The silvery blue foliage of bladder pods brings out the beauty in the dormant California sagebrush (image taken in early August)